Sun Protection and Sunscreens

 What is sun protection?

 Sun protection is simply guarding a body from the adverse effects of sunlight.
 Aside from the hazards of heat, the sun poses the danger of sunburn, which can permanently damage the skin and cause skin cancer, precancerous changes in the skin, as well as premature wrinkling and signs of aging.
 Exposure to ultraviolet rays from the sun is a known risk factor for the development of both melanoma and nonmelanoma skin cancers.
+A survey conducted by the U.S. Centers for Disease Control and Prevention and published in 2015 showed that despite public health warnings, only around one-third of Americans use sunscreen on a regular basis.
+Women were more likely than men to use sunscreen on the face, and sunscreen use was also more common in higher socioeconomic groups.

 How is sunburn best prevented?